-Digital India: The push to accelerate adoption of egovernance
+Digital India: The push to accelerate the adoption of e-governance

-Already, the Employees’ Provident Fund Organization (EPFO) has been hailed for providing better services to citizens.
-The National Knowledge Network (NKN) and MyGovt.in projects have provided citizens with a voice and a convenient channel to interact with the government.
-We can soon look forward to an improved national population registry, judiciary services reform, improved state crime research, government collaborations registry systems, and a better system for registration of staff.
-India can succeed in all these endeavors and more by leveraging the four pillars of modern technological revolution, namely social media, mobility, analytics, and cloud.
+Already, the Employees' Provident Fund Organization (EPFO) has been hailed for providing better services to citizens.
+The National Knowledge Network (NKN) and MyGovt projects have provided citizens with a voice and a convenient channel to interact with the government.
+We can soon look forward to an improved national population registry, judiciary services reform, improved state crime research, government collaborations registry systems, and a better system for the registration of staff.
+India can succeed in all these endeavours and more by leveraging the four pillars of the modern technological revolution, namely social media, mobility, analytics, and the cloud.

 How the humble mobile is the key to digitizing India

-This affinity for the internet has been fueled by decreasing data cost.
-In 2015, data cost 3% of annual average GDP per capita; an expensive proposition to most Indians who subsist near the poverty line.
-However, by March, 2017, the cost has plummeted to 1.3% and is continuing the spiral.
-In fact, data prices fell by 48% in the past one year!
+This affinity for the internet has been fueled by decreasing data costs.
+In 2015, data cost 3% of the annual average GDP per capita; an expensive proposition to most Indians who subsist near the poverty line.
+However, by March 2017, the cost has plummeted to 1.3% and is continuing the spiral.
+In fact, data prices fell by 48% in the past year!